microsoft/terminal/doc/specs/drafts/#3327 - Application Theming/#3327 - Application Theming.md

 Windows Terminal".
 Is this something we're really all that concerned about though?
 If this is something users want (it is), then shouldn't that be what matters?

+### Titlebar complications

+Unfortunately, the original User32 titlebar is actually always drawn underneath our titlebar.
+Even when the tabs are in the titlebar, that's actually just XAML content drawn on top of the original frame.
+The rest of the window is transparent, but the titlebar is there.

+Our design to enable unfocused acrylic to work relies on in-app acrylic to allow the arcylic to blur with the transparent window contents.
+However, since the User32 titlebar is always there, in-app acrylic would end up always blurring _the original titlebar_, which looks ridiculous.
+This means we can't have unfocused acrylic without showing that titlebar.
+We'd rather remove that footgun, and make it explicit that this setting does not exist.

 ### Light & dark mode theming